mharis05/propertyFinderCucumberTests/README.md

     3) Sort the villas from maximum price to lowest price
     4) Fetch all the prices of the listing and save it in a csv file with format : listing title - price

+## How to Run:
+- Place the chrome and Firefox driver binaries in C:/drivers/ folder. (this path can be changed in BrowserInvoke.java class)
+- Create a folder named 'Test' as C:/Test to contain screenshot and output files (this path can be changed in Utils.java class)
+- Run tests by executing TestRunner.java class using your IDE or maven.